-Applications for these positions (beginning in summer 18/19) are now open.
+Applications for these positions are now closed.

 Motu’s internship programme is designed to apply and extend students’ empirical skills and assist with their development as researchers.
 Its underlying aim is to build research capability, improving the skills of young researchers and the quality of New Zealand research.
 Motu interns work on research projects led by one of the Senior Fellows, and are encouraged to think critically about the public policy and research issues involved.
 Internships build students’ skills, as well as providing our researchers with useful research assistance.
 Ultimately we hope our interns will be better equipped to consider a career in research or public policy analysis.

 Early each year, Motu seeks applications for several interns to work within one or more of our major research programmes, which include regional and community adjustment, climate change, productivity and innovation, well-being, inequality and infrastructure.
 We are particularly interested in candidates with excellent grades in econometrics or statistics, who are curious about economic or policy questions and are interested in one or more of our main research areas.